 At least 16 Palestinians are wounded during Israeli raids on two southern villages.

-An Israeli army spokesman confirmed to AFP that deliveries of fuel had been stopped “for security reasons”.
+On Friday, an Israeli military spokesman confirmed to the AFP news agency that deliveries of fuel had been stopped “for security reasons”.

 Almost all supplies for Gaza, including food, fuel and raw materials, come into the territory from from Israel.